jazzypants1989/jessquery/README.md

 ### $()

 - **$(selector: string): DomProxy**

   - Finds the first element in the DOM that matches a CSS selector and returns it with some extra, useful methods.
   - These methods can be chained together to create a sequence of actions that will be executed in order (including asynchronous tasks).
   - Every method returns a DomProxy or DomProxyCollection object, which can be used to continue the chain.
+  - All DOM API's can still be used, but they _MUST COME LAST_ within a single chain.

   - Example:

 ```javascript